alpinelinux/alpine-mksite/posts/Alpine-3.11.0-released.md

   be completely removed in next release.
 * Packages now use /var/mail instead of /var/spool/mail, in accordance with [FHS](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch05s11.html)
-* clamav-libunrar is no longer a hard dependency of clamav and need to be manually installed.
+* clamav-libunrar is no longer a hard dependency of clamav and needs to be manually installed.

 Credits